How SeaLab helped iOFFICE dissect, simplify, and unify their application across multiple platforms while increasing usability.

 iOFFICE, a facilities management software company based in Houston, TX approached SeaLab with a challenge in 2017: unify and improve the user experience of existing OpenSpace applications, already developed and in use both in desktop and mobile form.

-After the completion of the project, OpenSpace was rebranded as "Hummingbird" and now serves as the suite's customer-facing tool to help employees find people, places, and information — and also to see and reserve available workspaces, create and edit service requests, view the status of mail items, and more.
+After the completion of the project, OpenSpace has since been rebranded as "Hummingbird" and now serves as the suite's customer-facing tool to help employees find people, places, and information, and also to see and reserve available work spaces, create and edit service requests, view the status of mail items, and more.

-A company that cares about their customers, iOFFICE first conducted user research of their own and discovered an opportunity to improve familiarity between platforms, reduce the number of steps to accomplish goals in each, and optimize the user interfaces to be intuitive for their white-label clients of all shapes and sizes across the globe.
+A company that cares about their customers, iOFFICE first conducted user research of their own, and discovered that there was an opportunity to improve familiarity between platforms, reduce the number of steps to accomplish goals in each, and optimize the user interfaces to be intuitive for their white-label clients of all shapes and sizes across the globe.

 Problem #1: How to unify the user interface of an existing product across multiple devices in an intuitive and user-friendly way?